berquist/pymolresponse/README.md

 ## Caveats

-* RHF and UHF references only.
+* RHF and UHF references only; no ROHF yet.
 * Hartree-Fock and DFT only; no post-HF methods yet.
+* Real orbitals only; no complex or generalized orbitals yet.
 * Because the dimensioning of all arrays is based around the ov/vo space, methods that have non-zero contributions from the oo space (specifically derivatives of GIAOs/London orbitals w.r.t. the B-field) are not currently possible.
-* No iterative schemes are implemented, only "exact" methods involving explicit construction of the full orbital Hessian and then inverting it (for response) or diagonalizing it (for excitation energies/transition moments/residues).
-Better have lots of memory!
+* ~~No iterative schemes are implemented, only "exact" methods involving explicit construction of the full orbital Hessian and then inverting it (for response) or diagonalizing it (for excitation energies/transition moments/residues).
+Better have lots of memory!~~An iterative solver exists for response properties, not transition properties.
 * Linear response and single residues only.
 * _unrestricted diagonalization-based properties are not implemented/working_